The embedded research project is led by Martin Marshall and includes leading researchers, practitioners and service users.

 Naomi recently led two large-scale studies of major system change: one on acute stroke services in London and Greater Manchester, and the other on the reorganisation of cancer surgery across London Cancer and Manchester Cancer.

-Kate Kirk is a Research Associate at the University of Nottingham, and is also a qualified nurse.
+Kate Kirk is a Research Fellow based in the Health Services Management Centre at the University of Birmingham, and is also a qualified nurse.
 Her role on the Embedded Research project is around data collection and analysis.
 She will be visiting various case study sites across the UK, exploring the work of embedded researchers through both observation and interviews.

 Kate’s research interests relate to organisational behaviour in health care, implementation science, emotional work and emotional labour, health care workforce and wellbeing.